TRADITIONAL MOUNTAINEERING

 How do you use your Map, Compass and GPS together?

-TraditionalMountaineering is founded on the premise that "He who knows naught, knows not that he knows naught", that exploring the hills and summitting peaks have dangers that are hidden to the un-informed and that these inherent risks can be in part identified and mitigated by information, training, interesting gear and knowledge gained through the experiences of others.
+TraditionalMountaineering is founded on the premise that "He who knows naught, knows not that he knows naught", that hiking the hills and summitting peaks have dangers that are hidden to the un-informed and that these inherent risks can be in part identified and mitigated by information, training, understanding of interesting gear and knowledge gained through the experiences of others.

 Many folks learned to navigate with map and compass as children from their parents or from the Scouts.
-There have been many changes just in the last few years.
-The advent of the $100 GPS receiver is just one innovation.
-The newer hand held GPS receivers are accurate to within 4.1 meters!
+There have been many changes in the last few years.
+The advent of the accurate $99.00 GPS receiver is just one innovation.

-You need to be able to save and to communicate the location of points on the map other than by pointing to a spot.
-The easiest way to do this is by naming coordinates on a grid (say, the intersection of Highway 20 and 27th Street).
-One such grid is the Latitude and Longitude Grid used by Lewis and Clark, by sailors and by pilots for long distance travel.
-Another is the Public Land Survey Grid providing metes and bounds to identify ownership of plots of land.
-The Public Land Survey Grid is not referenced by GPS receivers.
+You need to be able to communicate the location of points on the map other than by pointing to a spot.
+The easiest way to do this is by naming coordinates on a grid (say, the intersection of Highway 20 and 27th Street in Bend).
+One such grid is the Public Land Survey Grid providing metes and bounds to identify ownership of plots of land.
+However, this grid is not referenced by any GPS.
+Another is the Latitude and Longitude Grid used by Lewis and Clark, by sailors and by pilots.

-The most useful grid in modern backcountry land navigation is the Universal Transverse Mercator Grid (UTM).
-The UTM Grid is imprinted (or can be user completed with pencil and yardstick) on all USGS Quad Maps, enabling one to pinpoint and communicate easily, a location accurately to a few yards.
-The GPS receiver will give you your location in UTM Coordinates, of little use if you do not have a map imprinted with the UTM Grid.
-Computerized map programs will display and print the UTM grid.
+The most useful grid in modern land navigation is the Universal Transverse Mercator (UTM) Grid.
+The UTM Grid is imprinted (or can be user completed with pencil and yardstick) on all USGS Quad (topo) Maps, enabling one to pinpoint and communicate easily (by cell phone), a location accurate to a few yards.
+Any GPS receiver will provide your location in UTM Coordinates, of little use if you do not have a map imprinted with the UTM Grid.

-GPS receivers sold recently, can simultaneously receive and process up to 12 satellite signals.
-They are accurate to a statistical 4.1 meters.
+GPS receivers sold after the year 2002, can simultaneously receive and process up to 12 satellite signals.
+They are accurate to 4.3 meters.
 They are often spot on.
-They can provide “distance to go” to a waypoint in feet for the last tenth of a mile.
-Many are WAAS enabled, giving greater accuracy in some parts of the country.
-(WAAS is not very effective in the Pacific Northwest and can be turned off to save battery reserves.)
+They can provide “distance to go” to a waypoint in feet for the last tenth of a mile, distance traveled and much, much more.

-Map, Compass and GPS must be programmed to work together.
-Start with a USGS Quad map of your area of interest (or National Geographic Topo equivalent).
-If necessary, add the UTM Grid in pencil using the blue tick marks (choose UTM grid).
-Next, adjust the Suunto M3D Adjustable Baseplate Compass to read in True not Magnetic bearings (off 17 degrees E in Oregon).
-Next, change the set-up of your GPS to provide True bearings and UTM coordinates using the Datum of your map, NAD 27 for our Quad maps.
-If you do not match the GPS Datum to the Map, you may be off point up to a couple of hundred meters (yards).
+Map, Compass and GPS should be programmed to work together.
+Start with a USGS Quad (topo) map of your area of interest.
+If necessary, add the UTM Grid in pencil using the blue tick marks.
+Next, adjust the Suunto M3D Baseplate Compass to correct the magnetic declination and read in True not Magnetic bearings.
+Then, change the “set-up” of your GPS to provide True bearings and UTM coordinates using the Datum of your map, NAD 27 for our USGS Quad (topo) maps.
+If you do not match the GPS Datum to the Map, you may be off up to a couple of hundred yards.

 Read more . . .